Give and Take

 Which might lead, just spitballin’ here, to something like this:

 This entry was posted on Tuesday, December 23rd, 2008 at 8:37 am and is filed under Traffic Psychology, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.